 E-bike Maintenance

 Some parts can wear out faster on an electric bike than on a standard bike.
 This is because e-bikes travel at higher speeds and cover more distance each day.
 Mid-drive e-bikes also transmit power through the chain.
 This can put additional wear and tear on the drivetrain.
-You may need to replace the tires, chain, brake pads, and cassette more often than you’re used to when you ride an e-bike.
-On a mid-drive e-bike, a chain may only last 1000-2000 miles.
-You can buy e-bike-specific chains that are more durable.

 Transporting Your Electric Bike

 Another option is to travel to your starting point by bus or train.
 Most bus and train companies allow e-bikes as checked luggage.
 There are usually no restrictions on batteries.
 You may have to pay an oversized baggage fee or a bicycle fee.
-You should check with the bus or train company first.
-E-bikes are not permitted on some buses or trains.

 Of course, you could also simply start your tour from your home and make a round trip.
 This way, you don’t have to worry about transporting your bike.
 Only bike touring around your home is somewhat limiting.
+You could also pack your e-bike in your car and drive to your starting point then do an out-and-back tour or a loop tour.

 If you need to transport your e-bike frequently, you may consider a folding model.
 Electric folding bikes pack down into a much more compact form.
 This allows you to take them on public transport busses and trains in many cities.
 It’s also easy to load a folding bike into the trunk of a car or taxi.
 Of course, you will still have to deal with the battery if you need to fly with your bike.
-For more info, check out my guide to the pros and cons of folding bikes.

 Electric Touring Bike Prices

 If you’re on a tight budget, one option is to convert your existing touring bike into an ebike.
 Installing a conversion kit on your bike is far cheaper than buying a new ebike.
-Entry-level ebike conversion kits start at around $300.
-High-end ebike conversion kits max out at around $2500.
+There are nice mid-range e-bike touring kits for $800-$1000.
+These kits come with quality components that are suitable for bike touring.
+You can find e-bike conversion kits for as little as $300.
+Low-end conversion kits aren’t reliable or durable enough for bike touring.

 Ebike conversion kits include the motor, control unit, handlebar-mounted display, pedal assist sensors, and wiring.
-Some models include the battery and sometimes you have to buy the battery separately.
+Oftentimes, you have to buy the battery separately.
+A quality electric bike battery costs around $500-$800.
+Complete ebikes include the battery.
+Conversion kits often do not.

 If you go with a conversion kit, you will need a decent bike to install the kit on.
 A quality touring bike costs around $1000-$2500.
 For more info, check out my guide to choosing a touring bike.